sensu/sensu-docs/content/sensu-go/6.5/sensuctl/_index.md

 ## First-time setup and authentication

-To log in to sensuctl and connect to the Sensu backend, run:
+To log in to sensuctl and connect to the Sensu backend by following interactive prompts, run:

 {{< code shell >}}
 sensuctl configure